Rancilio Silvia Espresso Machine Review

 Brewing temperature can range can go from 190°F and 205°F, and finding the perfect temp may be a little challenging.
 Now, if you are buying a semi-automatic espresso machine, and not a super-automatic, chances are you want more control over the brewing process, and you want perfect espresso shots.
 By the way, you should check our article on how to get the perfect espresso shot, if you are ready to go down the rabbit hole.

 My default temperature for a great espresso shot is 199F.
-This, however, depends on personal taste, coffee beans roast, and origin.
-So keep in mind, if you need to tweak the shot's temperature, this will not be available without the PID modification, on your Silvia.
+This, however, depends on personal taste, roast, and origin.
+So keep in mind, if you need to tweak the shot’s temperature, this will not be available without the PID modification, on your Silvia.
 Find out what the Best Espresso Coffee Beans are.

 If you are not comfortable with the technical challenges of the PID mod, you can look at purchasing an inexpensive PID espresso machine.